 Umm Kul was waiting for me when I got back to my cell.
 Her mission that day seemed to be giving me a five-dinar bill: she walked in, stopped in front of me, reached into her housecoat, and pulled out the money.
 Maybe she’d heard we’d stopped at the market on the way back from the mesbah.

 I refused it at first: I had no need for cash.
-I had other things on my mind anyhow.
+Other things preoccupied me anyhow.
 But she insisted, going on and on, I think, saying that I, like her son Kul*, a military conscript in Baghdad, needed some pocket money.
 It seemed a strange name, Kul.
 A word with the same sound meant everyone, if I’d learned the word correctly.
 Her description of Kul made him seem as much a hostage as I was: when she talked of him, she held up her hands as though they were bound.
 Did I understood her logic that her son was subjected maybe more even than I was to the whims of people from Kamal to Saddam, or was she talking about herself?
 When talking with her, given that my vocabulary was so limited, I never knew if I was just hearing what I wanted.
 I suspected the less I understood her language, the more passionate it sounded.

 She talked with uncharacteristic urgency.
 She even referred to muhandes Saddam; muhandes (engineer) was a term of respect.
 She always referred to Mr. Ali as muhandes Ali, which technically he wasn’t.
 I hadn’t heard her use this term for people beyond the refinery before.
 But now she talked of muhandes Saddam, muhandes Jaber Al Sabah, muhandes Bush even.
 She usually let on her dislike for Saddam: however, this morning, she was talking about some British and muhandes Saddam.
 She may have been talking about Jack, who was now in Baghdad, possibly to meet Saddam and then leave for home, Great Britain or whatever.
 Then I must have missed the language connection somewhere because she mimed acts of torture like pulling out fingernails and attaching electric probes.
 For an instant I wondered how this uneducated, traditional marsh Arab woman—she’d said she was originally from Qurna, the mythical Garden of Eden—how she knew about such things as torture?
 Then I wondered why we had so far been spared learning of it first hand.
 A few weeks before, Ali seemed hurt about reports in European newspapers called us “mistreated.”
 Torture, other than at its broadest definition—deprived of rights to move—never happened yet.